dsih-artpark/disease-dashboard-v2/README.md

 - Files deleted since last sync: Rows from these files are dropped from the database.
 - Files added since last sync: All rows from these files are imported into the database.

+> NOTE:
-> NOTE: The sync_sources script can be run as a cron job, in conjunction with syncing the source directories with an external data storage (S3) or a data warehouse.
+> - The sync_sources script can be run as a cron job, in conjunction with syncing the source directories with an external data storage (S3) or a data warehouse.
+> - The expected data format in the CSV file is documented under `import_from_file.py`.

 #### 2.8.
 Running and Deploying
 Once the above setup is done, the server can be started for testing/development purposes as follows: